 - Who is going to install my solar panel system?

-By law, the solar broker must disclose which contractor they’re representing during the sale!
+By law, the solar broker must disclose the contractor they represent during the sale!

 - Can I take a look at the contract?

 Make sure your contract discloses the contractor on record that will install your solar.
 Otherwise, it is illegal!

 - What kind of guarantees and/or warranties do you provide?

 Make sure your solar contractor has been in business long enough to prove they can honor your warranties.
 Read their reviews.

 Information and education is your best weapon when shopping for solar or any other financial investment.
 That’s why this website exists, and we want to keep you informed so you know that you’ve made a good decision when you go solar with us!